 What about the chances of the recession turning into another Great Depression?

 "Forty-three percent say that might happen in the next 12 months, slightly higher than the number who worried about a depression a year ago," Holland added.

-The CNN/Opinion Research Corp. poll was conducted Wednesday and Thursday, after the president signed the $787 billion stimulus package into law, with 1,046 adult Americans questioned by telephone.
-The survey's sampling error is plus or minus 3 percentage points.
+The CNN/Opinion Research poll was conducted Wednesday through Thursday, with 1,041 adult Americans questioned by telephone.
+The survey's sampling error is plus or minus 3 percent for the overall sample.

 CNN deputy political director Paul Steinhauser contributed to this report.